 Þingvellir is a UNESCO heritage site with a huge fissure running through it but more importantly, from the perspective of a Game of Thrones fanatic (a.k.a me), this is also one of the sites where they shot the series.
 We also had the wonderful chance to engage in some diving adventures between the Eurasian and North American plates at the Silfra tectonic fissure in the Þingvallavatn Lake which is undoubtedly considered the National Shrine of Iceland.
 In spite of intermittent rain, we ambled along the boundary of the lake and got to embrace the drizzle without which we would never have seen such a magnificent rainbow.

-Where Next?
-We decided to head North-West rather than sticking to the initial schedule for the day – the Golden Circle Tour.
+.
 This was because the forecast for the western region showed areas of clear skies and the Kp index for the day around 5 (In other words, a high probability of seeing Northern Lights) if we manage to be where the skies are clear.

 As we drove along in our camper van, we hopped out ever so often to get a glimpse of the mythical terrain.